Channel report

 Metrics in the report

-• Sessions: The number of sessions performed by visitors.
-A session starts with the first event and ends 30 minutes after the last event (after the session is over).
+The number of sessions performed by visitors.
+A session starts with the first event and ends 30 minutes after the last event performed in that session.

-• Bounce rate: The percentage of sessions during which visitors viewed only one page and didn’t continue to another page view, goal conversion, or e-commerce conversion.
+The percentage of sessions in which visitors only viewed one page and didn’t proceed to another page, goal conversion or order.
 Bounce rate = Bounces / Sessions * 100%

-• Goal conversion rate: The percentage of sessions during which visitors completed a goal.
-Goal conversion rate = Sessions with a completed goal / Sessions * 100% (You need to set goals to collect this data.)
+The percentage of sessions in which visitors completed a goal.
+Goal conversion rate = Sessions with a completed goal / Sessions * 100%

-You can apply segments to this report, export this report to a CSV, XML, JSON, or JSON (KV) file format, or customize the report.
+Note: You can customize this report, apply segments to it, export it to a CSV, XML, JSON or JSON (KV) file format or share it with your teammates.

 Was this article helpful?